TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

    C:/altera/81/qprogrammer/drivers/usb-blaster

-   The Wizard will then install altera USB-Blaster"
+   The Wizard will then install altera USB-Blaster

    Check that the drivers have installed correctly by looking in